emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 - Awareness of backup systems (e.g., batteries, generators).
 - Awareness of hierarchical fallback to more constrained powered state.

-## Energy-Aware Management of Data Center Networks with High East-West Traffic

-### Use Case Description
-Modern data centers are characterized by a significant volume of East-West traffic driven by applications like cloud computing, microservices, and big data analytics.
-This traffic requires high-bandwidth, low-latency interconnects between servers and storage, which can consume a significant amount of energy.
-This use case focuses on dynamically managing the energy consumption of data center networks based on the volume and characteristics of East-West traffic.
-Strategies include dynamically adjusting link speeds, putting unused ports into low-power modes, and optimizing traffic routing to minimize energy consumption.
-The use case will also analyse the interconnection network elements and energy consumption based on the topology used.

-### GREEN WG Charter Specifics
-This use case aligns with the GREEN WG's objectives by promoting energy-aware operational adjustments and the development of standardized energy management mechanisms for network infrastructure.
-It highlights the need for metrics and models to accurately assess the energy consumption of East-West traffic.

-### The Need for Energy Efficiency
-Reducing the energy footprint of data center networks is critical for lowering operational costs, reducing carbon emissions, and improving the sustainability of IT infrastructure.
-As East-West traffic continues to grow, efficient energy management becomes increasingly important.
-The need for optimized cooling methods is also critical.

-### Requirements for GREEN WG
-- East-West Traffic Monitoring: Standardized mechanisms for monitoring the volume, type, and characteristics of East-West traffic.
-- Dynamic Power Management: YANG models or other data formats for controlling the power states of network interfaces, switches, and other data center network components.
-- Traffic Steering for Energy Efficiency: Mechanisms for dynamically routing traffic based on energy consumption considerations.
-- Integration with Data Center Management Systems: Interfaces for integrating energy management data and control functions with existing data center management systems.
-- Topological discovery: to better allocate resources and optimize circuits' utilization.

 ## Energy-Efficient Management of Distributed AI Training Workloads

 ### Use Case Description